 Gingerbread Ornament Crochet Pattern

-Day 4 of the 12 Days of Crochet Christmas is this super cute gingerbread ornament crochet pattern.
-This was actually the first ornament that I made as I thought it would be the easiest but as with most simple things, it was a bit of a struggle to get him just how I wanted.
-I’m glad I persisted though as I think he turned out so cute.
-He might even be my favourite from the whole collection (shhh don’t tell the others).
+This gingerbread ornament crochet pattern was actually the first ornament that I made as I thought it would be the easiest but as with most simple things, it was a bit of a struggle to get him just how I wanted.

 The white band is created with surface slip stitching and I tried something slightly different for the bow but overall he works up quickly.